data-edu/data-science-in-education/README.md

 - Connect the skills taught in Part 2 to the unique challenges discussed in Part 1
 - Explore how to use programming, statistics, and content knowledge in an education workplace that is new to data science
 - Explore how educators can teach today's students to prepare them for using data in future work places

+**Git Issue Labels**

+To help contributors participate, we're using labels so folks who are new to the repo can identify tasks to participate in.
+If you're working on an issue, it helps us if you assign the issue to yourself so we know who to reach if we want to collaborate.
+The labels are:

+`test code`: Need help running the file locally and reporting back if everything worked.
+If it didn't, it helps us if we have a description of what went wrong.

+`discussion`: Sometimes we need help talking through a topic to help us make a good design choice for our readers.

+`help wanted`: Need help getting code to run or writing a section.
+We'll make sure the problem we're trying to work out is clearly stated in the issue comments.

+`writing`: New content needed.
+At least one author will be assigned to `writing` issues, but we welcome collaboration!
+Feel free to message the author on Slack or in the issue comments to coordinate.